 There's a little-known secret in the world of microwave ovens that even the manufacturers don't care to tell you in their manuals.
-And once you know it, you'll never go back to using your microwave how you used to before.
+And once you know it, you'll never go back to using your microwave as you used to.

-Some microwave owners have figured this "hack" out on their own just by acute observation of certain foods or liquids that they were nuking, but you'll never see it mentioned in the fine print of the appliance's documentation.
+Some microwave owners have figured this "hack" out on their own just by acute observation of certain foods or liquids they were nuking.
+Still, you'll never see it mentioned in the fine print of the appliance's documentation.
 I should know since I looked at over 50 manuals for different microwave ovens available in the U.S. and didn't see it listed in any of them.

 So what's the secret everyone should know about?